 Step 6: Share the valuable lessons you learned while on your digital fast.

 Turn three days offline into 10 days of blog material.
 Try to use the words, “community” and “fellowship” a lot, as if you suddenly discovered the real meaning of those during your 72-hour hiatus.
-If possible, post photos of you doing non-digital things, like flying a kite or making a sailboat or getting cats out of trees for people in your neighborhood.
+If possible, post photos of you doing non-digital things, like flying a kite or making a sailboat, reading a new book from a handsome author who’s name begins with J and ends with on Acuff, or getting cats out of trees for people in your neighborhood.
+When someone gives up Twitter for Lent, I know what that felt like.
+Every day in 2002.

 Step 7: Return right back to your pre-digital fast amount of online consumption.